 Second, mortgage payments are usually pretty big so if you do not have a very large credit line then the high balances you carry due to mortgage payments could lower your credit score.

 Third, putting your mortgage on a credit card could give you a false sense of cash flow.
 I guess this is a danger in buying anything on credit, but by putting a large mortgage payment on credit you may feel extra rich and that could lead to more spending and debt.

 Finally, there are often costs associated with paying your mortgage with a credit card.
 Most people who are charging mortgages are using the cash advance feature of the cards, and that carries very high transaction costs.
 I have seen others that charge 2.9% of the mortgage or a flat fee.

 The only advantage I see in using a credit card to pay for a mortgage is if the rewards outweigh the costs.
 As with all reward cards, as long as you pay off the balance and do not incur any interest charges you do get a little money back.
-In the case of the American Express mortgage payment program, it takes $395 to set up the program and you get 1% back in rewards.
+In the case of this mortgage payment program, it takes $395 to set up the program and you get 1% back in rewards.
 So after charging $39500 of mortgage payments, you will start to earn cash back.
 This would only be advantageous to people with big mortgage payments and the money to pay back the credit card every month.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.